 That’s a pretty poor rate, especially given that colon cancer is the second-deadliest cancer, and it can be much more effectively treated if it’s caught early.
 Clearly, there’s room for a new testing alternative, and that’s good news for Exact Sciences’ Cologuard; a lower-cost, non-invasive colon cancer screening test that looks for cancer markers in stool samples.
 The U.S. Food and Drug Administration has approved Cologuard for use as a non-invasive colorectal screening test; the only such test that is approved by the FDA.

-With huge growth of adoption, approximately 171 million people now participate in health plans that cover Cologuard and 72% of the addressable population is covered for the company’s noninvasive screening option.
-Since June 2016, when Cologuard was recommended for colorectal cancer screening by the U.S. Preventive Service Task Force, coverage has increased by nearly 72 million patients.
+The company again raised guidance for full-year 2017, and now expects revenue of $230-$240 million, up from its previous estimate of $195-$205 million.
+(The consensus revenue estimate was $212 million!)
+Exact Sciences expects to complete 550,000 tests in 2017, up from 470,000 previously.
+And, keep in mind that the company’s guidance has always been on the conservative side, and in 2Q17 it again surprised to the upside!
+With huge growth of adoption, approximately 235 million people now participate in health plans that cover Cologuard (up from 190 million a quarter ago) and 86% of the addressable population is covered for the company’s noninvasive screening option (up from 80% in 1Q17).
+Since June 2016, when Cologuard was recommended for colorectal cancer screening by the U.S. Preventive Service Task Force, coverage has increased by nearly 120 million patients.
 One reason for Cologuard’s increasing popularity is that, at just above $600, it is much cheaper than a colonoscopy, which costs more than $6,000.
 In addition, there is no rigorous preparation or extreme discomfort associated with the test as there is with a colonoscopy.
 In addition, all of the risks associated with a colonoscopy can be avoided: bleeding, perforation of the colon wall, adverse reaction to the sedative.

 In the U.S. alone, there are approximately 80 million patients who need to be tested for colorectal cancer.
 Exact Sciences expects to capture about 30% of that market, which translates to about $4 billion in potential annual revenue.